Portland, Oregon: Parks and recreation

 Parks and greenspace planning date back to John Charles Olmsted's 1903 Report to the Portland Park Board.
 In 1995, voters in the Portland metropolitan region passed a regional bond measure to acquire valuable natural areas for fish, wildlife, and people.
 Ten years later, more than 8100 acre of ecologically valuable natural areas had been purchased and permanently protected from development.

 Portland is one of only four cities in the U.S. with extinct volcanoes within its boundaries (along with Pilot Butte in Bend, Oregon, Jackson Volcano in Jackson, Mississippi, and Diamond Head in Honolulu, Hawaii).
 Mount Tabor Park is known for its scenic views and historic reservoirs.

 Forest Park is the largest wilderness park within city limits in the United States, covering more than 5000 acres.
 Portland is also home to Mill Ends Park, the world's smallest park (a two-foot-diameter circle, the park's area is only about 0.3 m2).
 Washington Park is just west of downtown and is home to the Oregon Zoo, Hoyt Arboretum, the Portland Japanese Garden, and the International Rose Test Garden.
 Portland is also home to Lan Su Chinese Garden (formerly the Portland Classical Chinese Garden), an authentic representation of a Suzhou-style walled garden.
 Portland's east side has several formal public gardens: the historic Peninsula Park Rose Garden, the rose gardens of Ladd's Addition, the Crystal Springs Rhododendron Garden, the Leach Botanical Garden, and The Grotto.

 Portland's downtown features two groups of contiguous city blocks dedicated for park space: the North and South Park Blocks.
 The 37 acre Tom McCall Waterfront Park was built in 1974 along the length of the downtown waterfront after Harbor Drive was removed; it now hosts large events throughout the year.
 The nearby historically significant Burnside Skatepark and five indoor skateparks give Portland a reputation as possibly "the most skateboard-friendly town in America."

 Tryon Creek State Natural Area is one of three Oregon State Parks in Portland and the most popular; its creek has a run of steelhead.
 The other two State Parks are Willamette Stone State Heritage Site, in the West Hills, and the Government Island State Recreation Area in the Columbia River near Portland International Airport.

-Portland's city park system has been proclaimed one of the best in America.
-In its 2013 ParkScore ranking, the Trust for Public Land reported Portland had the seventh-best park system among the 50 most populous U.S. cities.
-In February 2015, the City Council approved a total ban on smoking in all city parks and natural areas and the ban has been in force since July 1, 2015.
+In February 2015, the City Council approved a total ban on smoking in all city parks and natural areas effective July 1, 2015.
 The ban includes cigarettes, vaping, as well as marijuana.